DominicWatson/locee/README.md

-# boxer
+# Boxer

-Boxer is a neat GUI application for managing local web applications to be run using CommandBox.
+Boxer is a neat GUI application for managing local Lucee web applications to be run using runwar.

 It is pre-alpha, nothing to see here... yet.